RVestfjord/Equal_Experts/README.md

 Requirements
 ============

-You need to install the vbguest .
+You need to install the vbguest plugin.
 To do so run the following command:
  $ vagrant plugin install vagrant-vbguest